Óengus of Moray

 Óengus of Moray (Oenghus mac inghine Lulaich, ri Moréb) was the last king of Moray of the native line, ruling Moray in what is now northeastern Scotland from an unknown date until his death in 1130.

 Óengus is known to have been the son of the daughter of King Lulach of Scotland.
-This was perhaps how he attained the kingship of the Men of Moray. Óengus' last known predecessor was Máel Snechtai (d.
+This was perhaps how he attained the kingship of the Men of Moray. Óengus' last known predecessor was his uncle, Máel Snechtai (d.
 1085).
 If Óengus ruled during this whole period, then he would have been the one who incurred the wrath of King Alexander I when the Moravians (people of Moray) murdered Ladhmunn, his nephew and son of Domnall, the son of King Malcolm III by Ingibjorg.